MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/506f0a093c8b58cbb62cc4341b251564.png)

-## Testing: Application Proxy with B2B Guest and Logging into MIM
+## Finally: Application Proxy with B2B Guest and Logging into MIM

 Now that we have created the synchronization rules in MIM.
 In the App Proxy configuration, define use the cloud principle to allow for KCD on app proxy.
 Also, next added the user manually to the manage users and groups.
 The